sha0coder/zerglin/README.md

 # Zerglin GA

-This PoC geneates perl code that sovle a dataset, generaging the proper output for the gibven inputs.
+This PoC geneates perl code that sovle a dataset, generaging the proper output for the given inputs.
 So act like a neural network, but instead generating a model generates a working perl code.